yogidevendra/docs/docs/troubleshooting.md

 -  DataTorrent Operator Library
 -  DataTorrent Enterprise Security
 -  DataTorrent dtManage
--  DataTorrent dtIngest
 -  DataTorrent dtAssemble
 -  DataTorrent dtDashboard
 -  Demo Applications

 ###  Why does the browser console on the sandbox say `HDFS Not Ready` ?

-The Hadoop HDFS services take a few minutes to start; the console needs all of those services to be up and running and until that occurs, it displays this warning.
+The HDFS services take a few minutes to start; the console needs all of those services to be up and running and until that occurs, it displays this warning.
 If the normal console does not appear after a few minutes, please run the `jps` command to see which services may _not_ be running, for example: